techiediaries/techiediaries/_posts/2020/angular-9/2019-09-14-angular-9-ngif-tutorial-example.md

 ---
 layout: post
-title: "Angular 7/8 ngIf Tutorial & Example"
+title: "Angular 9/8 ngIf Tutorial & Example"
 image: "images/content/angular.png"
-excerpt: "Throughout this quick tutorial, you'll be learning about how you can use ngIf in your Angular 6 applications." tags : [angular, angular8, angular-9-ngfor-examples, angular-9-ngif-examples]
+excerpt: "Throughout this quick tutorial, you'll be learning about how you can use ngIf in your Angular 6 applications"
+categories: angular
+date: 2020-03-10
+tags : [angular, angular8, angular-9-ngfor-examples, angular-9-ngif-examples]
 ---

+Throughout this quick tutorial, you'll be learning about how you can use `ngIf` in your Angular 9/8 applications.

+## What's the `ngIf` Directive?

-The `ngIf` directive in Angular allows you to do conditional rendering of template parts i.e you can show or hide an HTML element on your Angular HTML template based on some condition.
+The `ngIf` directive in Angular allows you to do conditional rendering of template parts i.e you can show or hide an HTML element on your Angular 9 HTML template based on some condition.

-Throughout this quick tutorial, you'll be learning about how you can use `ngIf` in your Angular 7/8 applications.

 > **Note**: In this Angular 8 [tutorial](https://www.techiediaries.com/html-tutorial), we'll see the `ngIf` directive in a complete example that consumes data from a third-party API and render it in the HTML template.